raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 2 25544  51.6454  12.1174 0003601  83.6963  83.5732 15.48975526287678
 ```

-When your code runs on the Space Station, we will make sure that the most accurate and up-to-date telemetry data will be used.
+When you import the `ISS` object from the `orbit` library, an attempt is made to retrieve the TLE data from a file called `iss.tle` in the home folder.
+If the file is not present but an internet connection is available, the latest data will be downloaded automatically into the `iss.tle` file, so you don't need to worry about it.
+However, if your Astro Pi kit has no internet access, then you need to manually download the latest [ISS TLE data](http://www.celestrak.com/NORAD/elements/stations.txt), copy the three ISS-related lines into a file called `iss.tle`, and then place this file into your home folder.

---- /collapse ---
+The `ISS` object is implemented as a skyfield `EarthSatellite` object

-You can use `ISS` just like any other `EarthSatellite` object in `skyfield` (see the [reference](https://rhodesmill.org/skyfield/api-satellites.html#skyfield.sgp4lib.EarthSatellite) and [examples](https://rhodesmill.org/skyfield/earth-satellites.html)).
-For example, this is how to compute the coordinates of the Earth location that is **currently** directly beneath the ISS:
+(see the [reference](https://rhodesmill.org/skyfield/api-satellites.html#skyfield.sgp4lib.EarthSatellite) and examples).
+For example, this is how to compute the coordinates of the Earth location that is currently directly beneath the ISS:

 ```python
 from orbit import ISS